A bit of Background

 - The general conclusion was: That she had probably injured her neck or back from possibly taking a tumble whilst out running around during the storm.
 Apparently, according to the vet, the horse can display a similar stance to laminitis from a lower neck injury.
 She should recover in a few days

 - My mare is now lame on all 4 legs, and can hardly walk.
 I am also battling to get her up from lying down.
 It is not good for a horse to lie down for extended periods of time, as it puts too much pressure on their organs.
-As is typical to any horse owner this was now a Sunday, and I made the decision to call our closest vet out (which is from far), As we are quite remote.
+As is typical to any horse owner this was now a Sunday, and I made the decision to call our closest vet out (which is 80km away)

 - The vet did all the same checks I did a couple of days ago.
 No temperature, heart rate was a bit high (60) which can be an indication of pain.
 No heat in the feet.
 Vet's conclusion: A fall with injury to the lower part of the neck as there was slight swelling across her shoulders.